 Tobin's Story

 Tobin joined Watsi on November 28th, 2016.
-Six years ago, Tobin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tobin's most recent donation supported Chaica, a 13-month-old baby girl from Haiti, to fund hydrocephalus treatment so she can grow up strong.
+Seven years ago, Tobin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tobin's most recent donation supported Oliver, a 61-year-old farmer from Malawi, to fund breast cancer surgery.

 Impact